gocygo/GroqWebUI/README.md

 1. **User Interaction**: Input text, voice, or files. - Limited by each model's capabilities.
 2. **Processing**: Data is sent to GroqCloud’s API using your stored API key.
 3. **Response**: AI generates a context-aware reply based on your input.
-4. **Local Storage**: All conversation data is stored locally within your browser for privacy and security.
+4. **Local Storage**: Your api key is stored locally within your browser for privacy, security, and simplicity.

 ---